sheinsight/shineout-next/packages/shineout/src/drawer/__doc__/guide.en.md

 ## When to use

-When you need an additional panel to supplement the content of the page; when you need to insert temporary operation tasks in the current task flow.
+When you need an additional panel to supplement the content of the page\nwhen you need to insert temporary operation tasks in the current task flow.

 ## Related to page layout